Section 504 for School NursesClick here to REGISTER NOW Overview:

 After this program, the viewer will be able to:

-- Understand the difference between impairment and disability
+- Identify the difference between impairment and disability for 504 eligibility determination

 - Recognize major life activities that may impact academics

-- Understand the differences between 504 plans and Individualized Health Care Plans (IHCP)s.
+- Describe the differences between 504 plans and Individualized Health Care Plans (IHCP)s.

 Judith Styer, BA, BSN, RN, NCSN